<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 • “Scale, automation, reliability is our focus” — Pretty straightforward.

-If it’s a rather generic position with multiple qualified candidates, the standard, “Job opening for (insert job title) at (company),” cuts straight to the point: I have a job, are you interested in learning more about it?
+If it’s a rather generic position with multiple qualified candidates, the standard “Job opening for (insert job title) at (company)” cuts straight to the point: I have a job.
+Are you interested in learning more about it?
 This saves time for everyone.

-Email Subject Lines Aren’t Magic.
+Email Subject Lines Aren’t Magic

 Over time, every recruiter will eventually figure out the law of averages and where they stand according to the statistics.
 The goal is to maintain or increase these averages.
 To find continued improvement in winning hires, you need large amounts of data and feedback to determine if your current passive candidate recruiting performance is up to par.